solarwinds/appoptics-apm-node/CONTRIBUTING.md

 you can simply run `vagrant up` to start the environment and `vagrant ssh` to connect to it.

-The traceview `Vagrantfile` also includes a collection of docker containers, defined in the `docker-containers.json` file.
+The appoptics `Vagrantfile` also includes a collection of docker containers, defined in the `docker-containers.json` file.
 Note that, while this is intended to be run using the vagrant docker configuration, I've also included a file named `docker.rb` which allows the container list to be set up directly on any